web20opensource/web20opensource.github.io/README.md

 ### What do I do from here?

 * Just go and review the page, navigate it.
 Please feel free to use a screen reader if desired and test in different mobile devices as well.
+DO a review from any restaurant offline/online.

 ## Leaflet.js and Mapbox: